pschild/smart-home-conx/README.md

 }
 ```

 The registry is hosted on the Pi itself as it is running as a docker service (see docker-compose.yml).
+Ensure that the registry container is running before trying to pull images from the local registry.
 Run `npm run docker:<name>:publish:prod` to build the according image for armv7 (for Raspberry Pi 3) and push it to the private registry.
 Run `npm run docker:publish:all:prod` to build and push all images.
 You can check which images are located in the private registry by calling `GET http://192.168.178.28:5000/v2/_catalog`.